-Gro Group
+Gro oup

-2017 2016
+2018 2017

 RMB'000 RMB'000

-Short-term benefits 772 864
+Short-term benefits 803 772

-Post-employment benefits - 41

-772 905

-Transactions with a major customer and its related corporation
+Transactions with a former major customer and its related corporation

-During the year ended December 31, 2016, an employee of Xi'an Reyphon Pharmaceutical Co., Ltd. ("Xi'an Reyphon") is a shareholder and a legal representative of a major customer.
-Customer C (Note 28) of the Group.
+During the year ended December 31, 2016, an employee of Xi'an Reyphon is a shareholder and a legal representative of a major customer, Customer C (Note 28) of the Group.
 The former employee, who has since left the employment of Xi'an Reyphon in May 2017, is also the son of the major shareholder of Customer C ("Major Shareholder").
 The employee presented himself as the general manager and had approved transactions using that designation in Xi'an Reyphon in 2016.

-In 2017, Xi'an Reyphon continued with its sales transactions with Customer C and another entity in which the Major Shareholder has investments in ("Customer E").
-Xi'an Reyphon's key transactions with Customer C and Customer E during the year are as follows:
+In 2017 and 2018, Xi'an Reyphon continued to have sales transactions with Customer C and another entity in which the Major Shareholder has investments in ("Customer E").